KronicDeth/intellij-elixir/CONTRIBUTING.md

                        ^~~~
 ```

-As the project still uses OTP 24, which uses a local variable named bool in beam/dist.c, which was legal C in 2022... but is not legal C now, because GCC 15 switched its default C standard to C23, which makes bool a reserved built-in type name.
+OTP 24 uses a local variable named bool in beam/dist.c, which was legal C in 2022... but is not legal C now, because GCC 15 switched its default C standard to C23, which makes bool a reserved built-in type name.
 ArchLinux (btw) ships GCC 16.1.1, Deian 13 seems to be 14.2.0.
+The pin is OTP 29, so this only bites when building an older OTP - the 1.11.4 and 1.12.3 legs are on OTP 24.

 You can work around this by forcing an older C standard, for example: